FIREPLACE ASHES, 16 GREAT WAYS TO DISPOSE OF THEM

 2. Melt snow and ice with fireplace ashes

-Fireplace ashes work great to melt ice in moderate temperatures because they contain potassium salts which will device and melt snow, it costs nothing and won’t hurt the plants or lawn in your yard, also because they melt snow and add traction to slippery ice you can also use them if you get stuck in the driveway by putting some under your tires.
+Fireplace ashes work great to melt ice in moderate temperatures because they contain potassium salts which will device and melt snow, They cost nothing and won’t hurt the plants or lawn in your yard, also because they melt snow and add traction to slippery ice you can also use them if you get stuck in the driveway by putting some under your tires.

 3. Add fireplace ashes to a compost